gnieto/korrecte/README.md

 cargo run -- --source file --path <path to file>
 ```

+If the path is a directory, it will iterate over all the files and will apply the lints on each of them.

 ## Roadmap ideas

 - Allow filtering by namespace or by name regex